serdarburakguneri/go-exercises/insertion-sort/README.md

 # bubble-sort

-A selection sort algorithm implementation in Go.
+An insertion sort algorithm implementation in Go.

-Within the second loop, the algorithm finds the index of the min element and swaps if it's smaller than the current element in the first loop.
+The goal is the move larger elements to the right in every iteration so that the element at current index can be in correct order.

 Here we can see the shape of the collection in each step of the algorithm: